 Sun Xun

-There is No ‘I’ in Team was curated by Keith Whittle, Keri Elmsly (UK), Pauline Doutreluingne (Germany), Jian Jiang (China).
-It was generously supported by Culture 10, The British Council China and presented in partnership with ISIS Arts in cooperation with Newcastle City Council.
-Part of CHINA NOW, the largest festival of Chinese culture ever in the UK, and EAST’08, a world-class celebration of contemporary Asian culture in Newcastle-Gateshead.
-The exhibition subsequently toured the Victoria and Albert Museum, South Kensington, London and Program E.V.
-Berlin, Germany.
+There is No ‘I’ in Team was curated by Keith Whittle, Keri Elmsly (UK), Pauline Doutreluingne (Germany), and Jian Jiang (China).
+The exhibition was generously supported by Culture10, British Council China, and presented in partnership with ISIS Arts and Newcastle City Council.
+Following its UK debut, the exhibition travelled to the Victoria and Albert Museum in London and Program E.V. in Berlin.